spyrofyf/homework/README.md

 ## How to run the project
 If you haven't download Node.js before, All you need to do is 5 simple things:
 1.Download and install the Node.Js at https://nodejs.org/en/download/
-2.Open the "coding1-fan-homework" by Visual Code.
+2.Download my project folder and open the "coding1-fan-homework" by Visual Code.
-3.Enter this code in terminal and press enter key several times.
+3.Enter this code in terminal and press tje enter key several times.
 ```sh
 npm init
 ```